5 Reasons Why You Should Have a Granite Countertop in Your Kitchen

 Here in the Philippines, a typical eighteen-millimeter (18 mm) thick granite countertop slab costs around Php2,000 to Php8,000 per piece.
 The unit cost of granite per square meter varies based on the color.
 A lot of factors affect these prices.
 These include the stone’s origin, grade, thickness, and dimension.
 And, like any other product, supply and demand dictate the prices too.
 These factors only count the cost of the materials alone.

-Granite's longevity makes it a lifetime investment.
-It is a one-time purchase which will serve its purpose for a long time.
+Granite’s longevity makes it a lifetime investment.
+It is a one-time purchase that will serve its purpose for a long time.
 Hence, it is a lot more reasonable to have it in your kitchen than replacing a Formica every ten years.

 5. Granite Countertops are Easy to Clean

 Compared to using ceramic or porcelain tiles, a granite countertop has lesser seams.
 Lesser joints mean lesser grouts to clean.
 This means you don’t have to clean again and again those ugly gunk on your tile grouts.

 Also, some, but not all, granites require regular application of stone sealer.
 Depending on the color of your granite countertop, you may (or may not) need to seal once or twice a year to protect it from staining.
 For example, “Black Galaxy,” “Absolute Black,” and “Ubatuba,” for example, are highly dense granite colors that do not require the application of a stone sealer.
 Lighter granites, on the other hand, such as “Himalayan White” and “Pink Porrino” need to be sealed regularly.